BettercareHealth/bettercare/maternal-mental-health/7-resources.md

 7. The police or the sheriff will fill in the Return of Service form, and return it to the court when the Protection Order has been served.
 8. Then, the woman will be entitled to receive an Interim Warrant of Arrest, which she must get from the court.
 Some courts may only give a Final Warrant of Arrest when a woman appears in court for the Protection Order to be made final.
 9. If the clerk does not give the woman an Interim or Final Warrant of Arrest, she must demand one or report it to the chief magistrate.
-10. The woman’s court return date should not be less than 10 days after the Interim Protection Order has been served on the abuser.
+10. The woman’s court return date should not be less than ten days after the Interim Protection Order has been served on the abuser.
 However, there is no time limit as to how far in advance the date should be made for the final court hearing.

 #### Finalising the Protection Order